lagua/rst/README.md

 RST
 ===

-CRUD mask for REST written in Xquery
+JSON CRUD and RPC mask for REST written in Xquery

 To install in eXist-db:
 --------------------